Andrea diSessa: Examples of material intelligence

 A typical example of material intelligence is calculus.
 When Newton discovered Calculus, it was a form of material intelligence because he used the tool (literacy and scientific abilities) to further his knowledge.
 However, this did not create any significant effects on general human intelligence at that time, because it was a hard notion to understand.
 Leibniz introduced the simpler notations of Calculus, thereby making it accessible to general people, and hence, making it a permanent member of Math curricula around the world.
 Material intelligence can become as pervasive as traditional literacy only when all the complex social forces of innovation, adoption and interdependence support it, even if it originated with an individual or a small group of people.

 In today's world, the Google search engine can be thought of as an example of material intelligence.
-When it was invented in 1998, it was knowledge accessible only to the "technological elite", but it is now a common tool that ordinary people use to build on their intelligence or knowledge at the most basic level.
-This is to emphasize the point that Google had the advantages that other search engines didn't and the complex social forces of innovation, adoption and interdependence supported it.
+When it was invented in 1998, it was knowledge accessible only to a few engineers and programmers, but it is now a common tool that ordinary people use to build on their intelligence or knowledge at the most basic level.
+From this perspective, this suggests that Google had the advantages that other search engines may not have had, as well as the complex social forces of innovation, adoption and interdependence supported it.
 This computer based technology is a tool that is enhancing the intelligence of general people enabling them to do more interesting things with their new knowledge.

 Although tempting to think that artificial and material intelligence are similar because of their relation to computers and computational thinking, they are two very different concepts.
 It is distinct from Artificial Intelligence (AI) as AI places either existing human knowledge, or some enhanced version of it, into a machine; whereas material intelligence is new knowledge that furthers human intelligence and skills by interaction with the computer, and existing computer literacies, in a social environment.